I work in sculpture, electronics, sound, geography, creative non-fiction, and serious games. My practice fits into three categories:

 I enjoy people who let themselves get curious and stay curious.
 Most of my projects involve 2-20 people as collaborators, technicians, crew, and advisors.
 If you want to connect –> DM me on IG.

 I split my time between Toronto, Ontario and Sandy Cove, Newfoundland.
-You can read about my work as an independent professional here.
+You can check my work as an independent professional here.